aidanduffy68-prog/ABC/README.md

 When agencies disagree (CIA: 85%, DHS: 60%) and AI-generated intelligence makes verification impossible, **GH Systems ABC provides cryptographically verifiable assessments in <500ms** — the objective truth layer for post-AGI intelligence operations.

+**Built on Palantir Foundry** — We're building the intelligence verification layer on top of Foundry's data infrastructure, enabling real-time threat intelligence compilation, drift detection, and cryptographically verifiable assessments that integrate seamlessly with Foundry datasets and analytics.

 **The Genesis Mission** creates the largest AI infrastructure deployment in government history, where this verification problem emerges at scale. **We're building the UMA for intelligence verification.**

 **Recent Deployments:** Department of War & DHS (88% risk), Treasury (85% risk) — both compiled in <500ms with cryptographic proof.